Lucyjpjones/lj-fscr/README.md

 <img src="readme/media/flowchart.png">

-> **NB:** Boxes highlighted are only accessible when a user is registered and logged in.
+> **Note:** Boxes highlighted are only accessible when a user is registered and logged in.

 <ins>**User profiles**</ins>